Chart Color Schemes

 West Footscray - Tottenham has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified 32 projects likely to affect the region.
+Changes in local infrastructure significantly impact an area's performance.
+AreaSearch has identified 31 projects that could affect the region.
 Notable initiatives include West Footscray Community Facilities Plan, Barkly Village, 713 Barkly Street Townhouses, and 590-596 Barkly Street Development.
-The following list details those most relevant.
+The following list details those most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.